 Music & Memory supports not only residents and their families but also care professionals.
 “Caregivers get back time lost to navigating challenges in resident behavior – along with a new approach in their effort to reduce reliance on antipsychotic medications,” Whitwell notes.
 “Also, as staff help prepare the playlists, they learn more about the residents they serve.
 Knowing more about each resident’s life story can help caregivers provide more personalized care.”

-Texas Health and Human Services through its Quality Monitoring Program has conducted a study on how Music & Memory can increase staff retention and satisfaction.
+Texas Health and Human Services through its Quality Monitoring Program has conducted a study on how Music & Memory can increase staff retention and satisfaction in the memory care and senior living industry.
 Industry observers believe the program can help deter “compassion fatigue” and high employee turnover rates that continue to challenge the senior living industry.

 Reaching Out to the Community